Online voting for next Ontario PC leader now underway

 Published Friday, March 2, 2018 7:13AM EST

-TORONTO -- Online voting begins today in the race to pick a leader to guide Ontario's Progressive Conservative party through the June 7 election.
+TORONTO -- Ontario Progressive Conservatives have begun casting their votes online to pick a new leader who will guide the party through the province's spring election.

+Hartley Lefton, chair of the party's leadership organizing committee, said the system appears to be working well and votes were starting to come in Friday morning.

+Some of the four candidates vying for the top job had raised the alarm earlier this week about the possibility of membership fraud through the use of prepaid credit cards, as well as delays in getting members the information they need to access the voting system.

+But at least one of the campaigns said scores of members were still waiting for that document even as the voting period began.

+Lefton said the party is aware of those concerns and is working to ensure all members have the opportunity to vote.

-The leadership campaign began after Patrick Brown resigned from his post last month amid sexual misconduct allegations.
+The leadership race began after Patrick Brown resigned from his post last month amid sexual misconduct allegations.

 Brown vehemently denies the allegations and even briefly entered the contest to reclaim his old job, but pulled out earlier this week, saying the race was taking a toll on his friends and family.

-The four candidates vying for the top j1ob are former Tory legislator Christine Elliott, Toronto lawyer and businesswomen Caroline Mulroney, former Toronto city councillor Doug Ford, and parental rights activist Tanya Granic Allen.
+The four candidates competing to replace him are former Tory legislator Christine Elliott, Toronto lawyer and businesswomen Caroline Mulroney, former Toronto city councillor Doug Ford, and parental rights activist Tanya Granic Allen.

 Tories who wish to cast a vote originally had until today to register, but the party now says it has extended the deadline to 11:59 p.m. on Monday.